-(1) Column base with holding-down bolts may be used as shown in Figure 4.18 (a).
+(1) Column base with holding-down bolts may be used as shown in Figure 4.22 (a) for concrete filled steel tubular columns.
 Design for column base with pinned connection could be referred to SCI Publication P358.

-Figure 4.18 Column base with holding-down bolts
+Figure 4.22 Column base with holding-down bolts

 - (2) The bedding grout shall be of non-shrinkage and at least equal in strength to that of foundation concrete.
-A bedding spacing of 25mm to 50mm is generally adopted, which gives reasonable access for thoroughly filling the space under the base plate. - (3) The bedding grout may be fine concrete with a maximum aggregate of 10mm.
-The usual mix is 1:1.25:2 with a water-cement ratio of between 0.4 and 0.45. - (4) The use of holding down bolts may be in accordance with BS 7419.
-The embedded length of the bolt in the concrete should be in the range of 16 to 18 bolt diameters. - (5) The use of washers may be referred to BS EN ISO 7091.
-Alternatively, the washers may be cut from plates. - (6) In case where the transfer of high shear force to the column base is required, a shear stub (shear key) welded to the underside of the base plate may be necessary as shown in Figure 4.18 (b). - 4.5.2 Moment-Resisting Column Base Connections - (1) Exposed column bases as shown in Figure 4.19 may be used.
+A bedding spacing of 25 mm to 50 mm is generally adopted, which gives reasonable access for thoroughly filling the space under the base plate. - (3) The bedding grout may be fine concrete with a maximum aggregate of 10 mm.
+The usual mix is 1:1.25:2 with a water-cement ratio between 0.4 and 0.45. - (4) The use of holding down bolts may be in accordance with BS 7419.
+The embedded length of the bolt in concrete should be in the range of 16 to 18 bolt diameters. - (5) The use of washers may be referred to BS EN ISO 7091.
+Alternatively, the washers may be cut from plates. - (6) In case where the transfer of high shear force to the column base is required, a shear stub (shear key) welded to the underside of the base plate may be necessary as shown in Figure 4.22 (b).

+4.5.2 Moment-Resisting Column Base Connections

+(1) Exposed column bases as shown in Figure 4.23 may be used for concrete filled steel tubular columns.
 When necessary, double base plates may be used to reduce the force acting on the plate stiffeners, and to reduce the number of stiffeners required.

-Figure 4.19 Typical exposed column bases
+Figure 4.23 Typical exposed column bases for concrete filled steel tubular columns